Mortgages

 How much can I borrow if my credit history is poor?

-This depends on a number of factors that are covered in our guide: How to get a mortgage if you have bad credit.
+This depends on several factors that are covered in our guide: How to get a mortgage if you have bad credit.